uit-no/python-course-2018/session-2/part-1.md

 print(''.join(long_string))
 ```

-The latter has better scaling.
+The latter has better scaling
+if we append to a string very many times.

 ## Collaborative exercise: function which shouts (10 minutes)